dagger/dagger/core/docs/extension_implementation.md

 It's only valid to invoke a full hierarchy of commands to a leaf.
 * e.g. if a user invokes `dagger do sdk:go` only the `--help` output will be shown, no commands actually executed

-All arguments on every command in the hierarchy are coallesced together as flags available on the leaf.
+All arguments on every command in the hierarchy are coalesced together as flags available on the leaf.
 * e.g. There is a `foo` arg on `sdk` and a `bar` arg on `build`, so `sdk:go:build` has flags for `--foo` and `--bar`
 * As a result, there must be no overlap in names in a hierarchy.
 Doing so should result in an error.

 Command hierarchies are helpful for organization, but they also enable common work and configuration to be down in parent commands and then passed down to subcommands, including leafs.
 * This is just the graphql resolver model.
 More background and examples of the general idea are available in most graphql framework docs, e.g. [these Apollo docs](https://www.apollographql.com/docs/apollo-server/data/resolvers/#example)
 * Parent commands pass information to subcommands by returning "structs" (or similar concept), which are then made available to the subcommands.
 More details in the Type restrictions section of Requirements below.
 * Importantly, every execution of parent commands are cached individually, so any expensive work that runs as part of them can be cached even if the execution of the subcommands is not cached.

 ## Requirements